Laboratory Proofs: Terrestrial Validation of the Extra Dimension

 The Experiment

 The qBOUNCE experiment at the Institut Laue-Langevin (ILL), Grenoble, France (PI: Hartmut Abele, TU Wien; collaborators at ILL including Tobias Jenke) uses ultra-cold neutrons (UCN) bounced on a perfect mirror to probe gravity at the quantum level.
-These neutrons don’t bounce classically — they form quantum gravitational bound states described by Airy functions (Jenke et al., PRL 112, 151105, 2014).
-The team observed a slight anomaly in the $\vert 1\rangle \to \vert 6\rangle$ transition, forcing them to introduce a phenomenological “Robin boundary condition” parameter $\lambda$.
+These neutrons don’t bounce classically — they form quantum gravitational bound states described by Airy functions (Nesvizhevsky et al. 2002; Jenke et al., PRL 112, 151105, 2014), with characteristic length $z_0 = (\hbar^2/2m^2g)^{1/3} \approx 5.87\,\mu$m and energy scale $E_0 = mgz_0 \approx 0.602$ peV.
+Gravity Resonance Spectroscopy (GRS), in its Rabi and Ramsey variants, measures transition frequencies between levels with a fractional precision of $\sim 10^{-4}$ (absolute energy resolution $\Delta E \approx 2.6 \times 10^{-16}$ eV).

 Why the Robin Condition is Mathematically Necessary (von Neumann Deficiency Indices)